Microchip-MPLAB-Harmony/mplab_event_recorder/docs/readme.md

       <img src="imgs/eventrecorderaddlist.png" alt="Event Recorder dropdown list">

     The layout of plots offers various customization options to enhance the user experience.
 You manipulate the plots by resize, drag and drop, zoom in/out and rotate.
-By using these features, you can personlize the arrangement and appearance of plots as wanted.
+By using these features, you can customize the arrangement and appearance of plots as wanted.

       <img src="imgs/emptypanels.png" alt="Event Recorder main window without data">

     Once you have configured the necessary settings, you are ready to begin visualize data.
-By starting a debug session, you can observe the continous population of information.
+By starting a debug session, you can observe the continuous population of information.

       <img src="imgs/plotswithdata.png" alt="Event Recorder plots with data">

-    The user has the option to save a snapshot of the analyzed data to a file, allowing for future reference.
-This snapshot can be loaded whenever needed.
-Additionnaly, the user can clear the plots to remove the displayed data.
+    You can save a snapshot of the analyzed data to a file.
+The snapshot can be re-loaded later.
+Click on clear to remove the data displayed in the plots.

 <a id="section-2"></a>

 ## How to use the SCVD file

-SCVD file is used to convert received values in event recorder to human readable information.
-The file is in XML format, and it's compatible with ARM SCVD file with very tiny difference.
-Due to the time limit, only part of corresponding SCVD features in ARM are implemented in MPLABX.
+SCVD file describes how captured values and IDs should be formatted to a more human readable form.
+The file is in XML format, and comply to a subset of the ARM SCVD file format.
 Example SCVD file:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>